heschlie/rpi-k8s/README.md

 Role Name
 =========

-Stand up a k8s cluster
+Stand up a k8s cluster with Calico for networking

 Requirements
 ------------